- SAP provides a transaction called LAW.

 Before you start LAW, you should classify the users in all measurement-relevant systems in accordance with their tasks; that is, assign them to a contractual user type (in transaction USMM, SU01, or SU10).
 During the consolidation that then takes place in LAW, the users for a person are listed and assigned one contractual user type.
 The multiple assessment of a person is therefore practically eliminated ‑ the Multi-Client/Multi-System classification is superfluous.

 Actually this definition of the LAW transaction.
-A correction of the definition of what LAW actually is, would be the following:
+Correction of the definition of what LAW actually is, would be the following:

 The License Administration Workbench (LAW) supports you (No, it supports SAP) during the License Audit Process for complex system landscapes (No,the complexity of the landscape is immaterial.
 LAW is a transaction used for all SAP customers).
 You use the LAW to collect and consolidate license-relevant measurement data (users and engines) for the component systems and the central system (LAW system) in which LAW is run (True, but the output is not very useful for the customer, nor is it designed to be).
 This provides system administrators with a better overview, and the system measurement is simpler and also more reliable (No, this provides SAP with the usage of the system).